BilderLoong/dotfiles/README.md

-## Directory Structure
+# Directory Structure
-`./termux`: contain all config files used for termux on my nex phone.
+  `./termux`: contain all config files used for termux 'on' my "nex" .

 ## Install Package